- dexamethasone sodium phosphate

 Nervous system disorders

-Vertigo, headache, increased intracranial pressure with papilloedema in children (pseudotumour cerebri) usually following discontinuation of treatment; convulsions and aggravation of epilepsy
+Convulsions and aggravation of epilepsy, vertigo, headache, increased intracranial pressure with papilloedema in children (pseudotumour cerebri) usually after treatment withdrawal/discontinuation.

 Respiratory, thoracic and mediastinal disorders

-Dyspepsia, peptic ulcers with perforation and haemorrhage, candidiasis, acute pancreatitis, oesophageal ulceration, flatulence, abdominal distension, nausea, vomiting.
-Perforation of the small and large bowel particularly in patients with inflammatory bowel disease.
+Dyspepsia, peptic ulcers with perforation and haemorrhage, candidiasis, acute pancreatitis.
+Abdominal distension and vomiting.
+Oesophageal ulceration, flatulence Perforation of the small and large bowel particularly in patients with inflammatory bowel disease.
+Nausea

 Skin and subcutaneous disorders

-Impaired wound healing, increased sweating, hypertrichosis, thin fragile skin telangiectasia, striae, erythema, steroid acne, petechiae, ecchymosis, allergic dermatitis, urticaria, angioedema, thinning scalp hair, pigment disorders, increased capillary fragility, perioral dermatitis
+Impaired wound healing, hypertrichosis, thin fragile skin, petechiae and ecchymoses, erythema, striae, telangiectasia, acne, increased sweating, suppressed reaction to skin tests, other cutaneous reactions such as allergic dermatitis, urticaris, angioneurotic oedema, thinning scalp hair pigment disorders, increased capillary fragility, perioral dermatitis

 Musculoskeletal and connective tissue disorders

-Growth suppression in infants, children and adolescents, premature epiphyseal closure, osteoporosis, vertebral and long bone fractures, avascular necrosis, aseptic necrosis of the femoral and the humeral bones, tendon rupture, proximal myopathy, muscle weakness, loss of muscle mass
+Osteoporosis, vertebral and long bone fractures, avascular necrosis, tendon rupture.
+Proximal myopathy.
+Muscle weakness, aseptic necrosis of femoral and humeral heads, loss of muscle mass.
+Growth suppression in infants, children and adolescents. proximal myopathy, muscle weakness, loss of muscle mass

 General disorders and administration site conditions